andremann/SKG-IF/docs/source/datasources.rst

 Thematic
 ----
-:Description: Boolean value specifying if the data source is dedicated to a given discipline or is instead discipline agnostic
+:Description: Boolean value specifying if the :ref:`Data source <Data source>` is dedicated to a given discipline or is instead discipline agnostic
 :Type: Boolean
 :Use: Mandatory (1)